 The exception: Whole protein gelatin is better suited for those interested in gut-healing properties, per Carney.
 That means you’d want bone broth or even paleo gummies.
 “As part of a gut-healing protocol, it is usually recommended that someone enjoy bone broth daily by incorporating it into soups and stews or by drinking it on its own, almost like a tea,” Carney says.

-In general, you often get more bang for your buck when using a powder (compare a scoop of collagen powder to the size of a pill, for example).
-And in powder form, it can easily be incorporated into foods and drinks, including coffee, matcha drinks, soups, stews, baked goods and smoothies — making it a versatile form of supplementation.
+In general, you often get more bang for your buck when using a collagen powder (compare a scoop of collagen powder to the size of a pill, for example).
+And in powder form, collagen can easily be incorporated into foods and drinks, including coffee, matcha drinks, soups, stews, baked goods and smoothies — making it a versatile form of supplementation.

-If you’re consistent with it, you can reap the benefits of collagen supplementation (whether pill or powder) — fortify your bones, cartilage, tendons, ligaments, and muscles, thereby preventing injury and helping you move better in workouts and in day-to-day life.
+If you’re consistent with it, you can reap the benefits of collagen supplementation (whether pill or powder) — fortify your bones, cartilage, tendons, ligaments and muscles, thereby preventing injury and helping you move better in workouts and in day-to-day life.
 There’s limited evidence that it could have benefits for other issues including skin health and sleep — but it’s really a case of it can’t hurt, and it might help.